mark-helotie/belly-button-challenge/README.md

 The dataset can be found at http://robdunnlab.com/projects/belly-button-biodiversity/
 ------------------------------------------------------------------------------------

-The website for this challenge is hosted here on GitHub Pages.
+The website for this challenge is hosted here locally on GitHub Pages.

 https://mark-helotie.github.io/belly-button-challenge/